 Table 5 shows the bound test result between the anticipated monetary variables and the stock returns.
 The result revealed that the estimated F Statistics had a value of 3.1633.
-This indicates that the estimated F Statistics value was greater than the critical value of F for the bound test at level I(0) which is 2.56 at 5 per cent significance level.
+This indicates that the estimated F Statistics value was greater than the critical value of F for the bound test at level I(0) which is 2.56 at 5% significance level.
 This means the anticipated monetary variables will bound and create a long run relationship at level.
-It can bound and create a long run relationship at level (2.2) and 1st difference (3.09) at 10 per cent significance level because the estimated F Statistics are greater than the mentioned critical value.
+It can bound and create a long run relationship at level (2.2) and 1st difference (3.09) at 10% significance level because the estimated F Statistics are greater than the mentioned critical value.

-Table 6 Shows the coefficient and the estimated T values for the anticipated monetary variables at different lag length.
+Table 6 shows the coefficient and the estimated T values for the anticipated monetary variables at different lag length.

-Independent Variables ARDL (1, 0, 2, 2, 0)
+Independent Variables ARDL(1, 0, 2, 2, 0)

 LGCPI -0.6129 (0.5411)

 LGEXCR 1.5611 (0.1213)

 LGIR 0.0484 (0.9143)

 LGM2 0.8103 (0.4424)

+С 0.0062

-Table 6 indicates the long run relationship between the anticipated monetary variables and the stock returns at different lag length.
-All the anticipated monetary variables were insignificant at 5 per cent significance level.
-This is because the estimated T values were less than the critical value of T at 5 per cent significance level.
+Table6indicates the long run relationship between the anticipated monetary variables and the stock returns at different lag length.
+All the anticipated monetary variables were insignificant at 5% significance level.
+This is because the estimated T values were less than the critical value of T at 5% significance level.
 The anticipated monetary variables were insignificant in establishing long run relationship with stock returns.

-Table 7 Shows the ECM for the anticipated monetary variables and the stock returns.
+Table 7 shows the ECM for the anticipated monetary variables and the stock returns